AXA-Civic-Tech/huddle/README.md

 # Huddle

 > **_Project Mission Statement:_**
-> Our mission is simple: empower every New Yorker to connect around what matters most in their own neighborhood.
-By giving people both the tools—and the purpose—to act, Huddle helps rebuild the social fabric of this city, one block at a time.
+> Our mission is to empower every New Yorker to connect around what matters most in their own neighborhood.
+By providing the tools and purpose to take action, we aim to strengthen the city’s social fabric—one block, one conversation, and one community at a time.

 ## Team